-- The first appeal is made to the professor of the course.
+The first appeal is made to the instructor of the course.
 This should be submitted by the end of the Add/Drop period of the following term.
-The student should gather all evidence of academic work, the course syllabus, and well-thought-out reasoning why this grade was incorrect.
+The student should gather all evidence of academic work, the course syllabus, and well-thought-out reasoning as to why this grade was incorrect.
 The student will then submit all information through the Grade Appeal eform.
-If the professor agrees that the grade assigned for the course is incorrect, he or she will approve the grade appeal request and submit a Change of Grade form to the Registrar within five class days. - In the event that the faculty member is not available, either because he or she is on leave, sabbatical, or no longer employed by the College, the student may appeal to the Department Chair/Division Director by the end of the Add/Drop period of the following term.
+If the instructor agrees that the grade assigned

+- for the course is incorrect, they will approve the grade appeal request and submit a Change of Grade form to the Registrar within five business days. - In the event that the faculty member is not available, either because they are on leave, sabbatical, or no longer employed by the College, the student may appeal to the Department Chair/Division Director by the end of the Add/Drop period of the following term.
 If the faculty member is no longer employed by the College, then the Chair/Director will serve as the instructor of record. - If concerns remain after appeal with the faculty member, the student may elect for the Department Chair/Division Director to review.